-1. CHECK THAT THE POWER SUPPLY CIRCUIT BREAKER IS OPEN.
+CHECK THAT THE POWER SUPPLY CIRCUIT BREAKER IS OPEN.

-- 2. Locate and remove the four screws that secure the lower front panel (items "A" in the drawing above).
-Lift up the panel and pull it forward to remove it, then set it aside. - 3.
-Locate and remove the front screw (item "B" in the drawing above), that secures the lower front corner of the side panel. - 4.
-Locate and remove the five rear screws that secure the back edge of the side panel to the oven (items "B" in the drawing above).
-Remove the side panel and insulation and set them aside.
+- Locate and remove the four screws that secure the lower front panel (items "A" in the drawing above).
+Lift up the panel and pull it forward to remove it, then set it aside. - Locate and remove the now-accessible screw that secures the lower front corner of the side panel. - 4.
+Locate and remove the five screws that secure the back edge of the side panel to the oven (items "B" in the drawing above).
+Remove the side panel and insulation and set them aside. - Route the supply wires and the grounding wire through the hole on the back of the oven.
+Use a strain-relief fitting.